Portillos Inc (PTLO) Shares Down Despite Recent Market Volatility - News Heater

 PTLO’s Market Performance

-PTLO stock saw an increase of 3.55% in the past week, with a monthly gain of 7.36% and a quarterly increase of 7.01%.
-The volatility ratio for the week is 2.63%, and the volatility levels for the last 30 days are 2.97% for Portillos Inc (PTLO).
-The simple moving average for the last 20 days is 1.50% for PTLO stock, with a simple moving average of -12.92% for the last 200 days.
+PTLO stock saw an increase of -1.18% in the past week, with a monthly gain of 1.85% and a quarterly increase of 3.51%.
+The volatility ratio for the week is 2.68%, and the volatility levels for the last 30 days are 2.93% for Portillos Inc (PTLO).
+The simple moving average for the past 20 days is -1.26% for PTLO’s stock, with a -15.05% simple moving average for the past 200 days.

 Analysts’ Opinion of PTLO

-During the last 5 trading sessions, PTLO rose by +3.55%, which changed the moving average for the period of 200-days by -13.22% in comparison to the 20-day moving average, which settled at $16.13.
-In addition, Portillos Inc saw 0.12% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PTLO fell by -1.18%, which changed the moving average for the period of 200-days by -17.07% in comparison to the 20-day moving average, which settled at $16.15.
+In addition, Portillos Inc saw -2.39% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading